-Adults and children over 12 years of age - Initial: 200 mg b.i.d. for tablets (400 mg/day).
-Increase at weekly intervals by adding up to 200 mg/day using a t.i.d. or q.i.d. regimen of Carbamazepine tablets until the optimal response is obtained.
-Dosage generally should not exceed 1,000 mg daily in children 12 to 15 years of age, and 1200 mg daily in patients above 15 years of age.
+Adults and children over 12 years of age-Initial: Either 200 mg twice a day for tablets and XR tablets, or 1 teaspoon four times a day for suspension (400 mg/day).
+Increase at weekly intervals by adding up to 200 mg/day using a twice a day regimen of Carbamazepine -XR or a three times a day or four times a day regimen of the other formulations until the optimal response is obtained.
+Dosage generally should not exceed 1000 mg daily in children 12 to 15 years of age, and 1200 mg daily in patients above 15 years of age.
 Doses up to 1600 mg daily have been used in adults in rare instances.
 Maintenance: Adjust dosage to the minimum effective level, usually 800 to 1200 mg daily.

-Children 6 to 12 years of age - Initial: 100 mg b.i.d. for tablets (200 mg/day).
-Increase at weekly intervals by adding up to 100 mg/day using a t.i.d. or q.i.d. regimen of Carbamazepine tablets until the optimal response is obtained.
-Dosage generally should not exceed 1,000 mg daily.
+Children 6 to 12 years of age-Initial: Either 100 mg twice a day for tablets or XR tablets, or ½ teaspoon four times a day for suspension (200 mg/day).
+Increase at weekly intervals by adding up to 100 mg/day using a twice a day regimen of Carbamazepine -XR or a three times a day or four times a day regimen of the other formulations until the optimal response is obtained..
+Dosage generally should not exceed 1000 mg daily.
 Maintenance: Adjust dosage to the minimum effective level, usually 400 to 800 mg daily.

-Children under 6 years of age - Initial: 10 to 20 mg/kg/day b.i.d. or t.i.d. for tablets.
-Increase weekly to achieve optimal clinical response administered t.i.d. or q.i.d.
+Children under 6 years of age-Initial: 10 to 20 mg/kg/day twice a day or three times a day as tablets, or four times a day as suspension .
+Increase weekly to achieve optimal clinical response administered three times a day or four times a day.
 Maintenance: Ordinarily, optimal clinical response is achieved at daily doses below 35 mg/kg.
 If satisfactory clinical response has not been achieved, plasma levels should be measured to determine whether or not they are in the therapeutic range.
 No recommendation regarding the safety of Carbamazepine for use at doses above 35 mg/kg/24 hours can be made.

 Combination Therapy: Carbamazepine may be used alone or with other anticonvulsants.
-When added to existing anticonvulsant therapy, the drug should be added gradually while the other anticonvulsants are maintained or gradually decreased, except phenytoin, which may have to be increased (see PRECAUTIONS, Drug Interactions, and Pregnancy Category D).
+When added to existing anticonvulsant therapy, the drug should be added gradually while the other anticonvulsants are maintained or gradually decreased, except phenytoin, which may have to be increased (see PRECAUTIONS, Drug Interactions, and Pregnancy).

 Under 6 yr